Many neighborly polytopes and oriented matroids

-Given a polytope $P$ with a flag $\cT=T_1\subset T_2 \subset \dots \subset T_k$, Shemer proved that there always exists an extension exactly beyond $\fF(\cT)$, via the sewing construction.
+Given a polytope $P$ with a flag of faces $\cF=F_1\subset F_2 \subset \dots \subset F_k$, Shemer proved that there always exists an extension exactly beyond $\sew(\cF)$ (\cite[Lemma 4.4]{Shemer1982}), and called this extension sewing onto the flag.
 We will show that there is a lexicographic extension that realizes the desired signature.